How To Make Authentic Runzas

 In 2016 alone, the chain sold some 2 million of the classic sandwiches.
 So many fanatics hankered for the savory delight that now it’s possible to get them shipped, frozen, right to your door!

 About 90,000 fans attend each University of Nebraska home football game.
 On every game day, about 10,000 of the cherished sandwiches are sold.
-That means about one in every nine people there will choose a Runza despite the fact there are hundreds of other food options.
+That means about one in every nine people there will choose a Runza despite the hundreds of other food options.

 The name RUNZA is trademarked, but church cookbooks all over the state have recipes for a homemade version.
 And the Everett family, who founded the restaurant, doesn’t seem to get too steamed about it, so I’ll share my recipe with you!